BrentLab/NetProphet_3.0/README.md

 - Refer to Singularity [website](https://singularity.hpcng.org/user-docs/3.6/quick_start.html#quick-installation-steps) and install singularity >=3.6.4
 - load s_np container from sylab cloud with this command ``` singularity pull  ```

-## More advanced, with installing all dependencies
+## More advanced, install all dependencies
 Refer to wiki page to install depencies for NetProphet 3.0